Flight-Free-UK/flight_free_uk_website/source/posts/lets-get-down-to-business.html.markdown

 ![A graph showing reasons for abroad travel from 1999-2019.
 Holidays are clearly the most frequent reason for travel while business flights show no real change.](/images/uploads/ons-travel-trends.jpg "Reasons for abroad travel from 1999-2019")

-\[insert chart here with the stats]

 In the UK, visits abroad for business purposes are about 10% of all visits abroad, but the number has only grown slightly since 1999 and actually fell in 2019.
 Even at Heathrow, there are twice as many passengers travelling for leisure as for business, and the growth in air travel and growth in emissions has mostly come from leisure.

 > "There are twice as many passengers travelling for leisure.
-The growth in air travel and emission has mostly come from leisure."
+The growth in air travel and emissions has mostly come from leisure."

 ### So why do we think that it is business flights that are the problem?